merkouris148/adaptation-procedure-misinformation-games/readme.md

 ## How to execute the code

-There are two ways to execute the program, the user can either provide a `.mg` file as input, or specify some parameters in order to generate a random instance.
+There are two ways to execute the program, the user can either provide a `.mg` file as input (see the Input subsection, below), or specify some parameters in order to generate a random instance.
 In either cases the execution takes place in `./source` directory.

 1. **Input from file:**

    `python main.py -f <path_to_input_file>`

    For example, you may run the input file provided, `python main.py -f ../input_data/2x2_mg_example.mg`.
-The provided input file should follow the `.mg` file format, see bellow.
+The provided input file should follow the `.mg` file format, see below.

 2. **Random generation:**

    `python main.py -r <num_players> <strat_1> <strat_2> ... <strat_n> <max_util>`

    Where, `<num_players>` is the number of players, `<strat_1> <strat_2> ... <strat_n>` are the number of strategies for each player, and `<max_util>` is the maximum utility.
-For example, `python -r 2 2 2 10` will generate a random 2x2 misinformation, where the utilities are in range {0, 1, 2, ..., 10}.
+For example, `python -r 2 2 2 10` will generate a random 2x2 misinformation, where the utilities are in set {0, 1, 2, ..., 10}.

 The user should provide either `-f <input_file>`, or `-r <params>` as arguments.
 Otherwise, an error message will be outputed.